-Keybox is a secure store for keys, passwords and other secrets.
+Keybox is a secure store for passwords, keys, and other secrets.

-- Data encrypted using strong encryption (GPG file)
+- Data encrypted using strong encryption (PyNaCl)

-- Simple tab-delimited file format
+- Inside encrypted envelope, it’s a simple tab-delimited file format

 - Shell-like text user interface

 - Master password is saved in memory for as long as the program runs.

 - Neither the password nor decrypted data are written to the disk (unless explicitly exported).